Peggy McCarthy (rower)

-Margaret Ann "Peggy" McCarthy (born March 1, 1956 in Urbana, Illinois), is an American rower.
+Margaret Ann "Peggy" McCarthy (born March 1, 1956), is an American rower.

 Olympian

 She competed in the 1976 Summer Olympics and was a crew member of the American boat which won the bronze medal in the eights event.
 She qualified for the 1980 U.S. Olympic team but was unable to compete due to the 1980 Summer Olympics boycott.
 McCarthy did however receive one of 461 Congressional Gold Medals created especially for the spurned athletes.